tormobr/timesheets/README.md

 ## UiO Teaching Assistant Timesheet Filler

 A simple script that allows you to fill your pdf timesheets easilly.
+Use at own risk!

 ### Usage
 `python writer.py`